-The $699 iPhone 12 mini is the most affordable, but it looks like its small size is turning some shoppers off.
-The $799 iPhone 12 and its 6.1-inch display is a better bet for most shoppers..
+The $699 iPhone 12 mini is the most affordable, but it may be too small for you.
+The $799 iPhone 12 and its 6.1-inch display is a better bet for most shoppers.
 If you're serious about shooting photos and videos on your phone, the $999 iPhone 12 Pro is a great choice.
 But if you want all that with the biggest iPhone screen ever, along with the longest battery life, we recommend the $1,099 iPhone 12 Pro Max.

 Some shoppers may want to hold off until the iPhone 13 launches this September.
 It's expected to pack an even faster A15 Bionic chip, improved 5G, enhanced cameras and a smaller notch.
 Plus, the iPhone 13 Pro models should finally get 120Hz displays.
 However, if you want an iPhone right now the iPhone 12 Pro Max is our top pick, followed by the regular iPhone 12.